 - Powdered Sugar – Also referred to as confectioner’s sugar or icing sugar.

 - Salt – A pinch of salt is optional but will help add a balance to the sweetness.

 - Chocolate – Got to have chocolate in peanut butter cups!
 If I am taking them to a party and they will be left out at room temperature for a long period of time I will use chocolate candy melts.
-If I will just have them around the house and store them in the fridge I will use real chocolate usually I will make some with dark chocolate some with milk chocolate.
-Sometimes I like to drizzled white chocolate on top as well.
+If I will just have them around the house and store them in the fridge I will use real chocolate usually I will make some with dark chocolate and some with milk chocolate and some with semi-sweet.
+Sometimes I like to drizzle white chocolate on top as well.

 - Muffin pan, large or mini

 - Mini paper cups for the size of pan you use